A 33-year-old California woman has done it again, flipping 60-year-old food for a big profit.

-The woman, who requested anonymity to maintain her privacy, experienced success when she flipped a sealed box of Playboy chocolates from the 1960s that she said she bought for $32 and sold for $600.
+The woman, who requested anonymity to maintain her privacy, began looking at estate sales for sealed food during the COVID-19 pandemic, and experienced success when she flipped a sealed box of Playboy chocolates from the 1960s.

 Having studied in fine arts, she seemed to have gravitated to things such as old designs on food packaging from the '50s and '60s.